feliperdamaceno/syncrate/README.md

 **Persisting state on local or session storage**

-The store also comes with an out of the box feature to persist state in the `sessionStorage` or `localStorage`.
-To achieve that, you can simply enable it in the options:
+The store also supports persisting state in `sessionStorage` or `localStorage`.
+Enable it via the `options`:

 ```typescript
 const store = defineStore({